KennethTraynor/around-express/README.md

 * GitHub: Hosting the code for the webpage

-* Express: Back end framework
+* Express: Back-end framework

 **Techniques:**

-* Routing to add the ability to send or receive data from the back end
+* Routing to add the ability to send or receive data from the back-end

-* fs to read and write data safely to back end files
+* fs to read and write data safely to back-end files